-During the evaluation/reevaluation of level of care, risks are assessed for FFS members by a case manager or integrated health home care coordinator, and for MCO members by their respective MCO, using the assessment tools designated in B-6e.
+During the evaluation/reevaluation of level of care, risks are assessed for FFS members by a case manager and for MCO members by their respective CBCM, using the assessment tools designated in B-6e.
 The assessment becomes part of the service plan and any risks are addressed as part of the service plan development process.
 The comprehensive service plan must identify an emergency backup support and crisis response system to address problems or issues arising when support services are interrupted or delayed or the member's needs change.
 In addition, providers of applicable services shall provide for emergency backup staff.
 All service plans must include a plan for emergencies and identification of the supports available to the participant in an emergency.

-Emergencies are those situations for which no approved individual program plan exists and which, if not addressed, may result in injury or harm to the participant or other persons or significant amounts of property damage.
+Emergencies are those situations for which no approved individual program plan exists and which, if not addressed, may result in injury or harm to the member or other persons or significant amounts of property damage.
 The service plan must identify an emergency backup support and crisis response system to address problems or issues arising when support services are interrupted or delayed or the member's needs change.
+In addition providers of applicable services shall provide for emergency backup staff.